 Does the help desk software fit your business?

-Your help desk software needs to fit your business’s growth goals, budget, service priorities, customer profile, existing workflows, and systems.
+Your help desk software needs to fit your company’s growth goals, budget, service priorities, customer profile, existing workflows, and systems.
 After all, you should be spending time serving customers, not patching together a help desk solution.

 What customer support processes can you automate through the help desk software?

-The last thing you want in a help desk software is a system that gets in the way of your customers, service agents, and managers.
+The last thing you want in help desk software is a system that gets in the way of your customers, support agents, and managers.
 If you haven’t already, define what it means for your organization to deliver effective customer service.
 Then, determine whether your help desk software brings you closer to your definition of effectiveness.

 What communication channels does the IT help desk solution integrate with?

 Help desk management software that doesn’t integrate with your support channels isn’t very helpful.
 But it’s not enough to just integrate with all the essential channels.
 The integrations should be seamless, easily facilitating communication across channels and housing those conversations in one place.

 How does IT help desk software measure customer satisfaction?

 You can measure customer satisfaction using various metrics, including (but not limited to) customer satisfaction (CSAT) score, customer effort score (CES), and Net Promoter Score℠ (NPS®).
 Regardless of how your organization measures customer satisfaction, the top help desk software should support your efforts to do so.